ruapotato/MAGI/readme.md

 - AI assists with task management and workflow optimization
 - Natural language can be used for system interaction
 - Intelligent context awareness enhances productivity
-- Privacy and user control remain paramount
+- Privacy via local models
+- Support for GTX 1060 or better

 ## Current Status: Early Prototype

 This is currently a **technical demo** that implements basic desktop environment functionality as a foundation for AI features.
-While the core desktop interface works, AI integration is still in development.
+While the core desktop interface works, full OS building is underway.

 ### What Works Now
 - Basic desktop shell with panels and window management
 - Workspace switching and window list
 - Application launcher and system tray
 - Session management and settings integration
+- Context-aware LLM integration

 ### Coming Soon
-- Local LLM integration for task assistance
-- Context-aware workspace management
 - Natural language command interface
-- AI-powered application launching
+- AI-powered agents
-- Intelligent window management
-- Privacy-focused user behavior learning

 ## Technical Foundation
 - **Shell**: Custom GTK3-based interface
 - **Backend**: Python with MATE components
-- **AI Plans**:
+- **LLM**: Ollama
-  - Local LLM integration
-  - Tensor processing support
-  - Custom AI middleware
-  - Privacy-preserving learning system

 ## Try It Out

-While AI features are still in development, you can test the basic shell:
+While still in development, you can test the basic shell today on a Debian Bookworm base

 ```bash
 # Clone the repository